biril/mp3-parser/examples/browser/README.md

 are automatically resolved to a remote mp3 and loaded.
 (Note that the SC API permits this sort of thing for _some_ but not _all_ tracks.)

+In this example, mp3Parser is loaded as an AMD module.

 Set up
 ------